thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - Deploy: Goes to production and is available to the customer.

 > In a waterfall development, there is a exit and entrance criteria to move from on phase to the other and once you are in the coding phase, for example, and find out that the design is bad, it is real hard to go back up and redesign thing.
 In fact, because the software development is treated the same way as a civil engineer project, sometimes some of those designers have moved on to the next project, and you have got to find them.
-So it is very dificult to go back a phase in a waterfall development.
+So it is very difficult to go back a phase in a waterfall development.

 ### <ins>Problems with the waterfall approach</ins>
 - No provision for changing requirements.
 Every phase has entrance and exit criteria and when one ends, the next on begins.
-Also there is no provision for going back and changin the design or changing the requirements.
+Also there is no provision for going back and changing the design or changing the requirements.

-- No ideia if it works until the end, there is no intermediate delivery.
-Nothing is delivered until the last step, where we give to the operations team and say "go deliver this to prodution".
+- No idea if it works until the end, there is no intermediate delivery.
+Nothing is delivered until the last step, where we give to the operations team and say "go deliver this to production".

 - Each step ends when next begins and each and every phase is an opportunity to lose information, have a mishap happen or to have people get blocked, because they can not accept the work from the previous phase and you are waiting to get the next phase going.

 - Mistakes that are found later on are very costly.
 To find something that is designed wrong and testing and go back and redesign it.

-- There is the long lead time, right between getting that sofware delivered.
+- There is the long lead time, right between getting that software delivered.
 From the time you first want the software and you design, code, test it and, by the time it is delivered, there is a long lead time.

-- Teams work separetely, unaware of their impact on each other.
+- Teams work separately, unaware of their impact on each other.
 The designers, for example, are unaware of the impact of the code, the coders are unaware of their impact to integrating all the code together.
 In this approach, everybody is working in their little silos for their little phase.
 With this, people who are furthest away from a code, the operation team, have to run and manage the software in production (they know the lease about the code and are expected to run it).

 ### <ins>Extreme programming (XP)</ins>
 - Kent Beck introduced Extreme Programming in 1996

 ![Extreme Programming](Assets/ExtremeProgrammingPlanningFeedbackLoops.png)

 > The graphic is very iterative and talking about loops.
 You've got these major release plan on the outer loop, then an iteration plan and so the release maybe months, the iterations maybe weeks, acceptance has maybe days, stand up meetings once a day, pair negotiation in hours, unit test in minutes, pair programming in seconds.
 It is tighter loops of doing work and getting feedback.

-- It is based on iterative approach to software development and the intent is to improve sofware quality, be responsive to change, be responsive to customer requirements, do things in small increments.
+- It is based on iterative approach to software development and the intent is to improve software quality, be responsive to change, be responsive to customer requirements, do things in small increments.

 - Extreme Programming can also be considered one of the first Agile methods.